 This conversation is difficult in most settings.
 Discussing race and racism with police is a herculean and often painful task.
 Discussions on ethnic profiling are commonly experienced-or deflected-by police officers as "calling us racists" or sometimes even "asking us to be racist by noticing and recording ethnicity during stops."
 Challenging ethnic profiling is often taken as an attack on police professionalism.
+The 1999 Macpherson Report "I do agree with the people that say the police is a racist institution, they have to say it because it is true.
+But when talking with individuals belonging to this institution, it is also important to see the human there.
+Police officers need to be seen as humans, as humans that work in defense of the rights of people."

-The 1999 Macpherson Report in the UK deliberately focused on institutional racism, defined as the "collective failure of an organization to provide an appropriate and professional service to people because of their color, culture, or ethnic origin."
+in the UK deliberately focused on institutional racism, defined as the "collective failure of an organization to provide an appropriate and professional service to people because of their color, culture, or ethnic origin."
 Yet officers often chose to interpret the finding as related only to individual racism and successfully resisted reform efforts.
-"Officers have strong identity affiliation with their organizations, and criticisms of structural patterns can be taken as attacks on both personal and organizational reputation.
+Officers have strong identity affiliation with their organizations, and criticisms of structural patterns can be taken as attacks on both personal and organizational reputation.